ikealoverkat/Storyboard-Renpy-Guide-Doc/src/pages/StoryboardRenpyGuide.md

 You can also use if/elif/else statements in Ren'Py instead of labels!
 > note: remember to indent...

+> note: Wait, what's the difference between a constant and a variable??
+Well, constants are defined *once* and cannot be changed throughout the game (like the Character constants we discussed earlier, the maximum amount of health in a healthbar, or the game title!), so their value stays *constant*, but variables can change throughout the game. (ex. amount of money/health a character has, the location of the character, a score, etc.)
+>
+> TLDR: both variables & constant are a little word/phrase you use to represent something!
+However, the value of the things variables represent vary, and the value of the things constants represent stay constant :D (the name kinda explains it lol)
+>
+> P.S. yes this note was also said [earlier](#characters) when I was talking about defining characters...
+I just copy pasted it because it's important for both of these parts :'D

 example (but with variables):
 ```
 menu: